See Using JumpCloud's LDAP-as-a-Service for the following Prerequisites:

 - Your LDAP search base, of the form: ou=Users,o=YOUR_ORGANIZATION_ID,dc=jumpcloud,dc=com

-For end-users accessing the Synology NAS Appliance using either the Web Interface (DSM) or the Synology Drive Application, those Users be required to be "Enabled as an LDAP Bind DN" within JumpCloud (please see the LDAP-as-a-Service document listed above for details on how to configure this from the Administrator Portal).
-This added configuration will allow those Users to search other objects within the LDAP Directory.
+For end-users accessing the Synology NAS Appliance using the Web Interface (DSM), the Synology Drive Application, or the AFP protocol, those Users are required to be "Enabled as an LDAP Bind DN" within JumpCloud (please see the LDAP-as-a-Service document listed above for details on how to configure this from the Administrator Portal).
+This added configuration will allow those Users to search other objects within the LDAP Directory, which is required per recent Synology implementations.

 Configuring LDAP1.
 Log into the Synology DSM as an admin.